-- 1. If the member is not eligible to retire and dies in the line of duty, their spouse will receive, monthly, an annual benefit equal to 66.667% of the member's average final compensation.
-If death is not in the line of duty, the spouse will receive, monthly, an annual benefit equal to 3.0% of the member's average final compensation multiplied by his total years of service; however, the benefit shall not be less than 40.0%, or more than 60.0% of the member's average final compensation. - 2.
-Unmarried children of deceased members will receive the greater of \$200 or 10.0% of the member's final average compensation per month until reaching the age of 18 or until the age of 22 if enrolled full-time in an institution of higher education.
-Any unmarried surviving child of a deceased member that has a total physical disability or an intellectual disability, regardless of age, shall receive the benefits as long as they are dependent on the surviving spouse or other legal guardian. - 3.
+1. If the member is not eligible to retire and dies in the line of duty, their spouse will receive, monthly, an annual benefit equal to 66.667% of the member's average final compensation.
+If death is not in the line of duty, the spouse will receive, monthly, an annual benefit equal to 3.0% of the member's average final compensation multiplied by his total years of service; however, the benefit shall not be less than 40.0%, or more than 60.0% of the member's average final compensation (AFC).

+- 2. Unmarried children of deceased members will receive the greater of \$200 or 10.0% of the member's final average compensation per month until reaching the age of 18 or until the age of 22 if enrolled full-time in an institution of higher education.
+Any unmarried surviving child of a deceased member that has a total physical disability or an intellectual disability, regardless of age, shall receive the benefits if they are dependent on the surviving spouse or other legal guardian.
+The sum of the surviving spouse and surviving children's benefits shall not exceed 100% of the member's AFC. - 3.
 If a member, who is eligible to retire, dies before retiring, the designated beneficiary shall be paid under option 2, survivor benefit equal to member's benefit.